Chicago Schools with Communications Programs

 Master of Science in Communication

 The MS in Communication is a one-year program that allows students to select relevant elective courses that build upon a communication core.
-Required courses include change management, management and ethics, managing information for innovation and global economy strategy.
-Elective courses cover a wide range of topics and may include corporate citizenship, leadership and decision-making, organizational behavior, privacy and communication or public speaking.
-Students also complete a Master's Practica Intersession.
-This weeklong seminar series contains relevant and current topics in communication.
+In the custom leadership program, required courses include change management, management and ethics, leveraging networks and leading collaboration.
+Elective courses cover a wide range of topics and may include leadership and decision-making, visual communication, public persuasion and strategic communication management.
+The hybrid leadership program is an online/on-campus program that teaches students how to use data to make decisions, leverage networks and understand concepts in information design and collaboration.
+Both programs require completion of a capstone course.

 Doctor of Philosophy in Communication Sciences and Disorders

 Students interested in academic or research careers may choose to pursue a PhD in Communication Sciences and Disorders.
-The communication sciences and disorders program is research intensive and requires laboratory work and courses covering applied statistics, research ethics, research methods and scientific writing.
+The communication sciences and disorders program is research intensive and requires laboratory work, and pre-candidacy courses cover applied statistics, research ethics, research methods and scientific writing.
 Students must also design and defend a research project, pass a qualifying examination and complete a dissertation.
-The PhD in Communication Studies provides a concentration in rhetoric and public culture.
 Students complete core seminars that frame the program, then select additional courses, prepare a dissertation and conference with faculty members to complete their program.

 University of Illinois at Chicago

-The University of Illinois at Chicago (UIC) is located in central Chicago and offers programs and undergraduate and graduate programs in communications.
+The University of Illinois at Chicago (UIC) is located in central Chicago and offers undergraduate and graduate programs in communications.

 Minor in Communication